Plants of the James River — Native Plant Illustrations

 The following year we published a second coloring book, which focused on native plants, and we also began to plan for a juried show of botanical art featuring plants from Newton Ancarrow’s list.
 It’s important to note here that while we were inspired by Ancarrow’s photography, we actually draw from live specimens.
 Both coloring books can be found in the library.
 Invitations to participate and submit work for consideration were sent to members of ASBA active in mid-Atlantic regional chapters.
 Lara Call Gastinger, principal illustrator for The Flora of Virginia and Lewis Ginter Botanical Garden instructor was asked to join us to jury the show.
 Gastinger’s work is in several prominent collections, including the Hunt Institute for Botanical Documentation at Carnegie-Mellon University.

 This juried exhibit will be on display at the Lora M. Robins Library from October 1 – October 31, 2019, and then travel to the James Branch Cabell Library at VCU, where it will be exhibited from November 3 – December 22, 2019.
 If you want to stay in the loop and support our organization, feel free to follow us on Facebook too.

 Sponsors of this exhibit include Lewis Ginter Botanical Garden, the American Society of Botanical Artists, the Pocahontas Chapter of the Virginia Native Plant Society and the Enrichmond Foundation.

-Please join us for an Artist’s reception and talk on Wednesday, October 9, 2019, at the Kelly Education Center.
+Please join us for an artist’s reception and talk on Wednesday, October 9, 2019, at the Kelly Education Center.
 The public lecture begins at 5 p.m. with a reception after in the library.
+The talk and reception are free and open to all.
 Judy, Cheryl, Betsy, and I look forward to sharing our art and inspiration from Newton Ancarrow with you.
 We hope to see you there!